Medhansh-Ram/Medhansh_BSE_Portfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XBWzefHsQAk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
 - This RC car has 2 chassis.
 The lower chassis holds the 4 motors, 4 wheels, and the line tracking module.
 Each motor controls one wheel.
 The line tracking module lets the RC car follow a line made out of tape on the ground.
 The upper chassis contains an ultrasonic sensor with the SG90 motor.
 It also contains the camera module, Arduino UNO, IO expansion board, and the cell box.
 The SG90 motor is attached to the ultrasonic sensor, and the camera module is attached to the ultrasonic sensor.
 This means that both the ultrasonic sensor and the camera module can turn 180°.
 The ultrasonic sensor can